rasigadelab/pristine/README.md

 # <span style="color:red">PRISTINE</span> phylodynamics

 **PRISTINE** (PRofile-based Inference for STatIstical NEtworks) is a high-performance, differentiable framework for statistical inference on phylogenetic trees.
-It emphasizes robust likelihood computation, flexible parameter control, changing fixed and free parameters, uncertainty quantification, and model identifiability analysis.
+It emphasizes robust likelihood computation, flexible parameter control, dynamic parameter freezing/unfreezing, uncertainty quantification, and model identifiability analysis.

 See [PRISTINE documentation](https://rasigadelab.github.io/pristine/) for more details.

-**/!\\** The framework is in early stages of development.
+**/!\\** The framework is under active development.
 API may change without warning. **/!\\**

 ---